exodist/Importer/README.md

     This returns a single reference to a single export.
 If you provide multiple imports then only the LAST one will be used.

+# FUNCTIONS

+These can be imported:

+    use Importer 'Importer' => qw/optimal_import/;

+- $bool = optimal\_import($from, $into, \\@caller, @imports)

+    This function will attempt to import `@imports` from the `$from` package into the `$into` package. `@caller` needs to have a package name, filename, and line number.
+If this function fails then no exporting will actually happen.

+    If the import is successful this will return true.

+    If the import is unsuccessful this will return false, and no modifications to the symbol table will occur.

 # SOURCE

 The source code repository for symbol can be found at